Gexkill/sweng2/RASD/src/index.md

 ###Taxi drivers:
 * [G1] Allow taxi drivers to sign up into the system:
     * The system must be able to check if it is an official taxi driver.
-    * The system only allows official taxi drivers to register.
+    * The system only allows official taxi drivers to register. **SEE DOMAIN, probably we should remove this**
 * [G2] Allow taxi drivers to log in the system:
     * The system must be able to check if the password provided is correct.
     * The system must only let the taxi driver log in if the provided password is correct.